Trump Aides Galled by Criticism of Their Awful Rob Porter Response

 “Frankly, if you guys have such concern about leaking classified information, there’s plenty of it that has leaked out of the Hill, out of other communities, well beyond the White House walls,” she said.
 “If you guys have real concerns about leaking out classified information, look around this room.
 You’re the ones that publish classified information and put national security at risk.
 That doesn’t come from this White House.”

-After Sanders’ display of defiant obfuscation, on Tuesday night, White House counselor Kellyanne Conway took things a step further by quibbling with Porter’s first ex-wife directly.
+After Sanders’s display of defiant obfuscation, on Tuesday night, White House counselor Kellyanne Conway took things a step further by quibbling with Porter’s first ex-wife directly.
 Colbie Holderness used a remark from Conway to frame a Washington Post op-ed published Monday night.
 It begins:

 White House counselor Kellyanne Conway said Sunday that she has no reason not to believe statements that Jennifer Willoughby and I have made about our ex-husband, former White House aide Rob Porter.
 I actually appreciated her saying that she at least did not not believe us.